-Not only is water filling, it also lowers the energy density of foods considerably.
+Water is not only filling, but it also considerably lowers the calorie density of foods.

-Foods with low energy density tend to be high in water and fiber.
-This holds true with apples.
-A medium apple has only 95 calories, but plenty of water and fiber.
+Foods with low calorie density, such as apples, tend to be high in water and fiber.
+A medium-sized apple has only 95 calories but plenty of water and fiber.

-Bottom Line: Apples are high in water, low in energy density and low in calories overall, all properties that have been shown to aid weight loss.
+SUMMARY Apples are high in water, low in calorie density, and low in overall calories — all properties that aid weight loss.

 This is 16% of the recommended fiber intake for women and 11% for men, which is extremely high given their low calorie content.
 This makes apples an excellent food to help you reach your recommended fiber intake (

 Eating fiber may slow the digestion of food and make you feel more full with fewer calories.
-For this reason, foods high in fiber may help you eat fewer total calories overall, which helps you lose weight (
+For this reason, foods high in fiber may help you eat fewer total calories, which helps you lose weight (

-The combination of water and fiber in apples makes them an incredibly filling food.
+The combination of water and fiber in apples makes them incredibly filling.

 In one study, whole apples were found to be significantly more filling than applesauce or apple juice when eaten before a meal (

-Furthermore, apples take significantly longer to eat when compared to lower-volume foods that don’t contain fiber.
-How long a food takes to eat is another factor that contributes to fullness.
+Furthermore, apples take significantly longer to eat compared with foods that don’t contain fiber.
+Eating duration likewise contributes to fullness.